ivan-usov-org/bec/docs/source/developer/contributing.md

     black --line-length=100 --skip-magic-trailing-comma .
     ```

-4. Run Pylint on your code to ensure it meets coding standards:
+4. Use isort to sort your imports:

     ```bash
+    isort isort --line-length=100 --profile=black --multi-line=3 --trailing-comma .
+    ```

+5. Run Pylint on your code to ensure it meets coding standards:

+    ```bash
     pylint your_module_or_package
     ```

-5. Write tests for new features or fixed bugs, and add them to the test folder.
+6. Write tests for new features or fixed bugs, and add them to the test folder.
 We use [pytest](https://github.com/pytest-dev/pytest) within our team to test code.

-6. Follow [Conventional Commit Messages](https://www.conventionalcommits.org/en/v1.0.0/) when writing commit messages.
+7. Follow [Conventional Commit Messages](https://www.conventionalcommits.org/en/v1.0.0/) when writing commit messages.
 This helps us automatically generate a changelog.
 For example:

     ```bash
     git commit -m "feat: add new feature"